xvart/managed-c-pointers/README.md

 `cp mptr.h <also somewhere useful>`

-One of the use cases mp_allocx is intended to solve is the following and while it doesn't save much by way of code size for a single allocation do it 10 times and it becomes useful.
+One of the use cases mp_mallocx is intended to solve is the following and while it doesn't save much by way of code size for a single allocation do it 10 times and it becomes useful.

 The shorter "I don't care what I've allocated" way.
 ```